NorwegianVeterinaryInstitute/BioinfTraining/conda.md

 It can be quiet convenient when you want to have an analysis pipeline.

 5) when you are finished installing/using conda: `conda deactivate`

+**Fast way**

+If you only want to install one package/software in the environment you can do `conda create -n myenv package_name`.
+You can aslo combite that with a specific version: add `package_name=0.15.0`

 ## Going further